Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 The roughness on the gold-plated facet, directly seen by the ions, is investigated more carefully.
 We measure $R_a$ for randomly chosen several positions on the tapered edge, from which we obtain 24, 36, 50, 122, 136, and 188~nm over a scan length of 40~$\mu$m; the case of $R_a=24$~nm is presented in Fig.~\ref{fig:roughness}(d).
 We remark the following points regarding this measurement.
 First, the roughness of electrodeposits would be dominantly determined by that of alumina substrate underneath.
-Thus, in order to obtain a great surface quality, it would be crucial to perform a high-quality sintering and to polish the alumina as finely as possible.
+Thus, in order to obtain great surface quality, it would be crucial to perform a high-quality sintering and to polish the alumina as finely as possible.
 Second, the high $R_a$ values, like $>100$~nm, on the gold-plated facet would be mostly originated from the small ``dents'' that appear in Fig.~\ref{fig:gold_coating}(e).
 For removing these dents, the polishing should have been done more strongly, which takes the risk of breaking the corners of each segment.
 We also find that the surface quality is generally better on the central part, rather than both corners of the segment.
-Lastly, we carry out an energy dispersive X-ray spectroscopy~\cite{Goldstein2017} on the individual dents: gold is plated well at these locations.
+Lastly, we carry out an energy dispersive X-ray spectroscopy (EDS)~\cite{Goldstein2017} on the individual dents: gold is plated well at these locations.
+We define the ``purity of gold'' as a ratio between the integration of the peak associated with gold divided by that of all components.
+As a reference, EDS was performed on the several spots on a flat surface, an averaged purity is obtained as 98(1)\%; the mean of the purities at the dents is 95(5)\%, close to the reference value.

+We compare the results of surface roughness with other previous works.
+In Ref.~\cite{Leibrandt2009}, the peak-to-peak roughness values of metal electrodes' surfaces, electrode edges, walls of a slot were reported as $\sim100$~nm, $300-500$~nm, and $1-5$~$\mu$m, respectively.
+The roughness of a laser-machined substrate was also investigated in Ref.~\cite{Ragg2019}: It is notable that after thermal polishing, microroughness of 1~nm and a flatness of $10-100$~nm was obtained.
+In Ref.~\cite{Hou2021}, a control of surface roughness was demonstrated between $R_{a}=6.2$~nm and 45~nm.
+Our work shows a similar surface quality with Refs.~\cite{Ragg2019, Hou2021}, and additionally provides step-by-step information over the course of trap fabrication.